GrupoAlvamex/AIO-Pharmacy/README.md

 # AIO-Pharmacy
-All in One Pharmacy System using Odoo Business Framwork
+All in One Pharmacy System using Odoo Business ERP